valuck/rrotaj-baresi-balducchi.r-Perudo/README.md

 - The server has the capability to listen to an **indefinite number** of clients and concurrently handle **multiple requests** at the time from each client.

-- Lobbies are equipped with a secure and unique **authentication token** generated using **UUIDs**.
-This token allows players to rejoin the lobby in case of connection loss during gameplay, while also preventing others from joining with the same username.
+- Lobbies are equipped with secure and unique **authentication tokens** generated using **UUIDs** for each user.
+This token allows player to rejoin the lobby in case of connection loss during gameplay, while also preventing others from joining with the same username.